|

 pushes the effective f-stop higher than the f-stop marked on the

-lens, but in normal shooting situations, it is the same as the
+lens, but in normal shooting situations, the effective f-stop is the same as the

 The

-wavelength of light we human can perceive lies around 0.0004 -
+wavelength of light the human eyes can perceive lies around 0.0004 -

 0.0007mm range from blue to red in the spectrum of visible